willkg/blog/posts/mozilla/antenna_project.rst

 When I started, there were no specifications covering how the collector worked, requirements it had, details on how it transformed the data, and a variety of other things.
-Further, the Socorro collector can be configured to do any number of things in addition to the specific configuration we ran in production.
-Thus I had to get a hold of the configuration we had in production, read through the code with that configuration in mind, take notes, and figure out what it was actually doing.
-This took a while.
-As I worked through it, I kept notes and these became part of the specification document.
+Further, the Socorro collector can be configured to do any number of things and this was dictated by how it was configured.
+I had to figure out exactly what it was doing as configured in our production environment.
+Thus I had to get a hold of the configuration we had in production, read through the code with that configuration in mind, and figure out what it was actually doing.
+I used this research to build the collector specification document that defined what we were building.

 This project existed in the context of a bunch of other projects we were working on, one of which was cleaning up and reworking our AWS infrastructure.
 The schedule for that project changed regularly, which affected the schedule and requirements for the new collector, too.
-Because of this, I tried to establish "hard" requirements that I could figure out now and wouldn't change and "soft" requirements that I deferred as long as possible to figure out.
+Because of this, I tried to establish "hard" requirements that I needed to figure out now and wouldn't change and "soft" requirements that I pushed off as long as possible to figure out.

 Other people had ideas for this project, too.
-I wanted to keep the project as small as possible so as to increase the likelihood that it shipped.
+I wanted to keep the scope of the project as small as possible so as to increase the likelihood that it shipped.
 At first, I listened to new ideas and adjusted the project scope as we went along.
-As time went on, I switched to aggressively pushing off as many big ideas as possible, but made it clear that I wasn't saying "no way", but rather pushing ideas off to be figured out in later phases.
+As time went on, I switched to aggressively defering ideas, but in a "not now" manner rather than a "no way" manner--we could look at these other ideas in future phases.

 Over the course of the project, the requirements changed a bit.
 We ended up with
 these: